 You got lucky!
 We have no ad to show to you!

-Clark Co JWC is for State Prison offenders sentenced up to twelve months.
+Clark Co JWC is for State Prison offenders sentenced anywhere from one year to life by the State Court in the county where the charges were filed

 All prisons and jails have Security or Custody levels depending on the inmate’s classification, sentence, and criminal history.
 Please review the rules and regulations for Reentry facility.